koka-lang/koka/readme.md

 ```

 We can also run the tests using the `test/bench/run.kk` script instead of
-using `ctest`.
+using `ctest` which also measures peak working set and calculates
+normalized scores.
 For example, from the `build` directory, we can run all benchmarks as:
 ```
 > koka ../run
 ```